TimHanewich/Misc-Articles/Introducing-Insider-Trading-Webhook/readme.md

 ## The service is **FREE**
 You can use this webhook service at no cost.
 You can register for a developer account [here](https://aletheiaapi.com/login/) and start consuming [Aletheia's API service](https://aletheiaapi.com/docs/) for free within minutes.

+## Air-Tight Documentation
+Aletheia also provides descriptive documentation for each endpoint service, and that includes the Insider Trading Webhook.
+You can find the documentation for the insider trading webhook [here](https://aletheiaapi.com/docs/#insider-trading-webhook).
+The documentation describes the three steps to using the service and provides sample payloads.